samia-boubaya/etsy-pod-sales-analysis-2025/README.md

 * What are the top 5 niches?
 * Which price ranges convert best?
 * What title keywords dominate?
-* How does demand change across the year?
+* What product niches sell the most?

 ## 📊 Key Insights